pnp/graph-connectors-samples/samples/nodejs-typescript-github/README.md

 ## Summary

-This sample demonstrates how you can ingest GitHub issues, pull requests, and commits into Microsoft Graph using a Graph connector.
+This sample demonstrates how you can ingest GitHub issues, pull requests, and commits into Microsoft Graph using a Copilot connector.
 The sample is written in TypeScript and runs on Azure Functions.
 Data is ingested by using a GitHub webhook to send events to the Azure Function HTTP trigger.

 ![Solution architecture](./assets/solution-overview.png)

-Once the Graph connector is enabled in Microsoft Search, you can use Microsoft Search and Copilot to search for GitHub issues, pull requests, and commits.
+Once the Copilot connector is enabled in Microsoft Search, you can use Microsoft Search and Copilot to search for GitHub issues, pull requests, and commits.

 ![Use case](./assets/use-case.png)